myData = {

 We’re not going to tackle this now, but it’s important that you understand how what we’ve done connects to what we’re about to do, and the concept of a package is the bridge.
 We’ve already covered this in the pre-recorded lectures, but if you want to actually try to create your own package, the simplest way to do this is to:

-- Copy the
+- Copy the two functions above (

-into a new file called, for instance,utils.py
+) into a new file called, for instance,utils.py

 . - Make sure you delete this function from the current ‘namespace’ (

-) by which I mean that theread_csv
+) by which I mean that the runninghelp(get_url)

-should give you an error!). - Try importing the function from the file:
+should give you an error!. - Try importing the function from the file:

-from utils import read_csv
+from utils import get_url

-and run thehelp(read_csv)
+and run thehelp(get_url)

 code again.